 5 Unique Things to Do in Croatia

-If you manage to peel yourself off the beach for a few breaks from sun & sea views, there’s more to discover in Croatia.
-We’ve put together a list of 5 of our most unique suggestions for things to do while visiting Croatia.
+If you manage to peel yourself off the beach for a few breaks from the breathtaking sun and sea views, there’s so much more to discover in Croatia.
+We’ve put together a list of 5 of our most unique suggestions for things to do while visiting Croatia!

 We did say unique, right?
 Froggyland is a museum in Split full of dioramas of stuffed frogs doing things that people do.
 This strange collection was created by a Hungarian taxidermist in the early 1900’s.
 While it might sound like a bizarre way to spend an hour, take the time to appreciate the expert level of taxidermy that was necessary to achieve such realistic scenes.
 The artist never made a single incision in any of the frogs, instead of using a method where cork was slowly and meticulously inserted through the mouth to fill out the bodies.
 Weird, definitely.
 Also, pretty fascinating.

 This idea came from the broken relationship of two Croatian artists who had a hard time parting with the physical mementos of their past love.
 As a way to keep their memories together, even as the people decided to part, they started this museum of relationships past.
 People from all over the world have shared their own relationship mementos and you can find them all here.
 You can visit the museum in Zagreb.